MMagg-dev/Guide_Checklist_The_Witcher_3/legal/Privacy_Policy.md

 ### Contact Me
 If you have any questions or suggestions about this privacy policy, do not hesitate to contact me at [mahakagg30@gmail.com](mailto:mahakagg30@gmail.com).

+### Change Logs
+* 7th April, 2022 - updated for information collection and third party usage by AppLovin.
+In addition, MoPub has been removed as a third party which can collect information.